karatelabs/karate/README.md

 And request { name: 'Billie' }
 When method post
 Then status 201
-And match response == { id: '#ignore', name: 'Billie' }
+And match response == { id: '#notnull', name: 'Billie' }

 Given path response.id
 When method get
 Then status 200
 ```
 It is worth pointing out that JSON is a 'first class citizen' of the syntax such that you can
-express payload data without having to use double-quotes and without having to enclose JSON field names
+express payload and expected data without having to use double-quotes and without having to enclose JSON field names
 in quotes.
 There is no need to 'escape' characters like you would have had to in Java.

 And you don't need to create Java objects (or POJO-s) for any of the payloads that you need to work with.